SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/io/lustre/index.md

 written to, aside from copying the existing file into a newly created (empty) file with the desired striping.

-`stripe_small` will set the number of ost as 8, stripe_medium will have 24 ost and stripe_large will set as 72.
-In all cases, the stripe size is 1MB.

 Files inherit the striping configuration of the directory in which they are created.
-Importantly, the desired striping must be set on the directory before creating the files (later changes of the directory striping are not inherited).
+Again, the desired striping must be set on the directory before creating the files (later changes of the directory striping are not inherited).
 When copying an existing striped file into a striped directory, the new copy will inherit the directory's